-Below are ways we are can help our Partners in Ministry.
-Check back here for updates on how to love our community through COVID-19.
+Below are ways we can help our church family and our Partners in Ministry.
+Check back often for updates on how to love our community through COVID-19.

 Be a Worshiper and a Servant